L’Extension Grande Plaisance (EGP)

 UK ICC EQUIVALENCE

 The process to obtain the French Permis Plaisance must be completed prior to the EGP course and takes around six weeks (plus postal delivery time).
-ENAM will assist with this application process.
+For those booked on the EGP with ENAM they offer an administration service with this application process if you need it.

 The ‘Equivalence’ application pack to get your Permis Plaisance requires: